sevenval/flat-docs/cookbook/init-flow.md

-# Initializing every Flow
+# Extracting Common Initialization Flow Tasks

-If you want to initialize every flow you have defined, e.g. because you want to set a common set of response headers, or you need a common set of variables in every flow, you can use `x-flat-init` in your `swagger.yaml` to specify an init flow.

-swagger.yaml:
+You don't t like to repeat yourself.
+And that holds true for your API flows, too!
+The [_init flow_](/reference/flow.md#init-flow) helps you avoiding that.
+You can extract common initialization tasks that every flow would need into an _init flow_ that is executed before the regular flow for your API paths.

+This is a good place to
+* set common response headers,
+* initialize global variables,
+* force error handling by setting status `500`,
+* gather configuration data,
+* or validate JWT tokens.

+In your `swagger.yaml`, point the top-level property `x-flat-init` to a flow
+file:

 ```yaml
 …
 x-flat-init: init.xml       # ⬅ init flow